sape-ru/enterprise-exception/docs/hde/en/dummies/customizable-exception.md

 ### If you upgrade your old exceptions

-For instance your application has dozens of exceptions classes already and you don't want to rewrite all of those at once to fit **CustomizableException** constructor requirements.
-Probably you would like to change your exceptions classes parent to the base class which extends **CustomizableException** one ny one...
+For instance your application has dozens of exceptions classes which extend your app base exception class already and you don't want to rewrite all of those at once to fit **CustomizableException** constructor requirements.
+Probably you would like to adapt your exception classes one ny one...

-**CustomizableException** provides you with the dual-mode constructor.
+No worries!
+You can set **CustomizableException** as your base exception class' parent immediately without any trouble - **CustomizableException** provides you with the dual-mode constructor.
 If you pass a non-numeric value as the first argument the constructor will operate like for classic **Exception** (or [GlobalException](global-exception.md)).
-And only if you pass a _numeric_ value as the first argument it will be treated as an exception (_base_) code and the second argument will be treated as exception's _details_.
+And only if you pass a _numeric_ value as the first argument it will be treated as an exception (_base_) code, the second argument will be treated as exception's _details_ and the exception properties will be used (if exist).

 ## Setup